A little about me.

 Now I write under my own name.
-My latest book Hardwicke is available from Amazon now; later this year I’ll be publishing a novel based on my experiences in adult social care (so a little more up to date!)
+Later this year I’ll be publishing a novel based on my experiences in adult social care – so watch this space!

 Thanks so much for reading.
 It’d be great to hear from you – either in a comment, by email, Twitter or Instagram.

 Ethan and Thomas: two orphaned brothers sent to work at the Enderby Hemp & Rope works in Victorian London.
 When Ethan takes the blame for a fire at the factory, he is transported to Van Diemen’s Land, a penal colony on the other side of the world.
 Determined to survive, Ethan will do whatever it takes to find his brother again.
 Then he discovers that Thomas has been sent to Hardwicke, a remote colonial outpost on the Auckland Islands.